robric/wiki-contrail-controller/RBAC.md

 Rule set for validation is union of rules from Project and Domain ACL objects.
 It is possible for project ACL object to be empty.
 Access is only granted if a rule in the combined Rule set allows access.
 There is no explicit deny rule.

 ACL object can be shared within a domain.
 Thus multiple projects can point to same ACL object (such as default).

+# Resource based access control (perms2)

+perms2 property of an object allows fine grained access control per resource.
+It has the following fields:
+ - Owner (tenant uuid)
+ - share list (<tenant UUID, rwx>)
+ - globally shared flag (plus rwx)
+ - role access list (future)

+Owner field is populated at the time of creation with tenant UUID value extracted from token.
+Share list gets built as object is selected for sharing with other users.
+It consists of list of <tenant UUID, rwx> tuples the object is shared with.

+Permission field has following meaning:
+  - R, Read resource
+  - W, Create/Update resource
+  - X, Link (refer to) object